High Resolution Gas Chromatograph Mass Spectrometer (GC-MS)

 Quick Summary

-The National Institute of Standards and Technology (NIST), under the Department of Commerce, is soliciting quotations for a High Resolution Gas Chromatograph Mass Spectrometer (GC-MS) system.
-This acquisition is a Total Small Business Set-Aside and aims to procure a ThermoFisher Scientific Orbitrap Exploris GC 240 or equivalent system to enhance non-targeted analysis capabilities for compound discovery in semiconductor manufacturing.
-Quotations are due by April 10, 2026, at 5:00 PM Eastern Time.
+The National Institute of Standards and Technology (NIST) is soliciting quotations for a High Resolution Gas Chromatograph Mass Spectrometer (GC-MS) system.
+This Total Small Business Set-Aside opportunity seeks a firm-fixed-price purchase order for a ThermoFisher Scientific Orbitrap Exploris GC 240 or equivalent system.
+Award will be based on the Lowest Priced, Technically Acceptable offer.
+Quotations are due April 17, 2026, by 5:00 PM ET.

 Submission & Evaluation